mojochao/configaro/docs/source/index.rst

     - provide a single file library with minimal dependencies
     - provide one with a simple, expressive API that is easy to use and gets out of your way
     - provide one that allows for hierarchical config data supporting dot-addressable access
-    - provide one that allows for config defaults and local overrides
+    - provide one that allows for defaults and locals config modules
     - provide one with complete test coverage
     - provide one with complete documentation